An intern working in a laboratory

 Wellcome Biomedical Vacation Scholarships

-We intend to offer up to eight Wellcome-funded UNIQ+ placements to individuals who meet the eligibility criteria and apply for the projects in the medical sciences that are eligible for Wellcome funding (this will be indicated in the project description where applicable).
+We intend to offer up to six Wellcome-funded UNIQ+ placements to individuals who meet the eligibility criteria and apply for the projects in the medical sciences that are eligible for Wellcome funding (this will be indicated in the project description where applicable).

-The benefits of a Wellcome Biomedical Vacation Scholarship placement are the same as those for UNIQ+ but you will be employed by the University and paid a basic salary at real Living Wage plus holiday pay and National Insurance contributions (estimated to be in the region of £3,670 before tax and National Insurance contributions).
+The benefits of a Wellcome Biomedical Vacation Scholarship placement are the same as those for UNIQ+ but you will be employed by the University and paid a basic salary at real Living Wage plus holiday pay and National Insurance contributions (estimated to be in the region of £4,040 before tax and National Insurance contributions).

-Confirming externally-funded places
+Confirming Wellcome funded places

 Please note that there may be some amendments to the published information for internships funded by external sponsors in line with specific agreements with these funders.
 These amendments will be published as soon as they are available.